When Should I Seek Treatment for Sleep Issues?

 Bringing your sleep journal and concerns to the appointment will help the doctor conduct a thorough assessment of your sleep history.
 You can expect that the appointment will likely consist of:

 • Sleep History Assessment: your doctor will ask a range of questions to help identify and diagnose what could be causing your sleep issues.
-Questions will likely cover: the sleep issues you have been experiencing, for how long, symptoms, when did you first notice, impact of these sleep issues on daily life, how long does it take you to fall asleep, what time do you sleep, how often do you wake up, exercise activities, consumption of caffeine and nicotine, questions about mental health etc.
+Questions will likely cover: the sleep issues you have been experiencing, for how long, symptoms, when did you first notice, impact of these sleep issues on daily life, how long does it take you to fall asleep, what time do you sleep, how often do you wake up, exercise activities, consumption of caffeine and nicotine, questions about mental health, and disruptions in your sleep wake cycle etc.

 • Physical Exam: in addition to asking questions, your doctor will likely conduct a physical exam – listening to heart rate, inspecting tonsils, neck etc.